NICI: shaping the future of fine dining

 “That was heaps of fun,” Harris says.
 “The kitchen was massive, and the head chef was lovely.
 I made Queensland spanner crab tartlets with finger limes.”

-Lovett says that the purpose of these experiences is to augment the chefs’ professional development, beyond what they would learn in their day jobs, and to encourage them to think about what their future career might look like.
+Lovett says that the purpose of these experiences is to augment the chefs’ professional development, beyond what they would learn in their day jobs.
+It also encourages them to think about what their future career might look like.

 First NICI, then the world